SamOBrienOlinger/spoodle-space-pp5/README..md

 Heroku was used to deploy this project by the following these steps:

 1. Create or log in to your account on [Heroku.com](https://www.heroku.com/)
-2. Create a new app, add a unique app name (this project is named "crepchat") and choose your region
+2. Create a a unique app name and choose your region
 3. Click on create app
 4. Push your changes to GitHub
 5. Push the code to Heroku using the command git push heroku main